dana-younis/reading-notes/401/class-02.md

 Middleware libraries, in particular the express library

 ## Node is an execution time for external usage that omits browser-related apis in favor of standard os apis.
+## SOAP and ReST compare and compare:
+SOAP means simple access protocol for the purpose of objects; REST means transferring representational state.
+It's a protocol for SOAP.
+With a specification, SOAP was designed.
+It comprises a WSDL file with the information needed to find out what the web service does in addition to the Web service address.
+REST is an architectural paradigm in which web services may be considered exclusively as RESTful if it complies with Client Server Stateless Cacheable Layered System limitations
+A single interface

+SOAP employs service interfaces for customers, and REST utilizes Uniform service locators to access the component to its functionality.
+# CD and CI
+Ontino integration(CI) is the code and practice philosophy which encourages development teams to make minor changes and often check in repositories for version controls.
+Since most current apps need to create code on many platforms and tools, the team requires a system that can integrate and validate its modifications.

+# Why we Use TDD:
+"Code coverage" refers to the usage of TDD; although a high coverage doesn't ensure the adequate utilization of TDD, a deficiency of TDD mastery coverage below 80 per cent is likely to suggest.

+In version management logs, test code should be verified in about equal quantities in every product code checked in.